COMMUNITY

 NOW ACCEPTING APPLICATIONS

-FOR POLICE OFFICER TESTING
+FOR LATERAL POLICE OFFICER TESTING

 Join the Oswego Police Department